Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 Summary:

-- Recent graduate with a Bachelor’s Degree in Business Administration and experience in customer service and sales.
-Expertise in working in the team environment and has strong communication skills.
+- Recent graduate with a Bachelor’s degree Business Administration and experience in customer service and sales.
+Proven ability to work in teams and have excellent communication skills.

 Education: